top of page

 Health Testing for Breeding the Farmdog

-4. BAER testing on puppies for hearing – done to determine if a dog is deaf in one or both ears
+1. BAER testing on puppies for hearing – done in puppies to determine if a dog is deaf in one or both ears

-2. Chondrodystrophy (CDDY) – this is one of the genes that causes long backs, short legs and cute faces in breeds like Dachshunds, but also makes them prone to getting issues with their spinal cord.
-Dogs can sometimes be affected with one copy of this gene, but in order to make sure that the gene does not get set in the Farmdog population, and to move away from it as much as possible, dogs with one copy should only be bred to dogs clear of CDDY.
-Approximately 10% of DSF carry this gene.
+2. DNA test for Chondrodystrophy (CDDY) – this is one of the genes that causes long backs, short legs and cute faces in breeds like Dachshunds, but also makes them prone to getting issues with their spinal cord.
+Dogs can be affected with one copy of this gene, but in order to move away from it as much as possible, dogs with one copy should only be bred to dogs clear of CDDY, and puppies can be tested at birth to help determine keepers.
+Approximately 22% of DSF carry this gene.

 Either pedigree or DNA evaluation of Coefficients of Inbreeding (COI) should be done as well in order to make sure the long term genetic diversity of the breed remains as high as possible.